 Bad credit or no credit can be an obstacle when you’re searching for a new credit card.
 Yet a secured credit card could be a good fit if the condition of your credit makes it difficult to qualify for a traditional unsecured credit card.

-With a secured credit card, you may need to make a security deposit with the issuing bank that’s equal to the credit limit you receive on the account.
+With a secured credit card, you need to make a security deposit with the issuing bank that’s typically equal to the credit limit you receive on the account.
 The deposit secures the account and helps to reduce the risk involved for the lender.

 Becoming an authorized user on a friend or family member’s credit card is another strategy that might help your credit.
 As an authorized user, the card issuer may report the account to the card bureaus under your name as well as under the primary cardholder’s name.